TiboLegentleman/Picture2Piwigo/README.md

 ================================================================================================================

-Picasa2Piwigo² resume outline its precursor (from Picasa2Piwigo of KenL, thanks to him), while improving it with new features.
+PictureToPiwigo resume outline its precursor (from Picasa2Piwigo of KenL, thanks to him), while improving it with new features.
 Through reading the Picasa database, it's possible to upload almost all available information.
 In return, the application must read each time you start Picasa database (under 15s to read anyway).

 Works in 3 ways:
 - Directly from Picasa (by creating a button to upload album)